SisyphusRex/fast-exponentiation-iterative/README.md

 # fast-exponentiation-iterative
-Implementation of Fast Exponentiation using Iteration Algorithm.
+Implementation of Fast Exponentiation and Fast Modular Exponentiation Algorithms using Iteration.

 ## What is
 Computing $`x^{y}`$ can take an impractical amount of time.